 In this review, we’ll focus on Six Month Smiles clear aligners and evaluate them based on five elements: effectiveness, affordability, convenience, appearance, and customer support.
 We’ve provided a lot more detail on how the treatment stacks up category by category, but here’s a quick summary of the biggest pros and cons:

 - With an average treatment time of six months, Six Month Smiles is one of the most efficient in-office treatments available.

 - Six Month Smiles’ average cost runs between $3,500 to $5,000, making it cheaper than Invisalign and other in-office treatments.

 - Their aligners use Zendura® FLX™ material — which is firm enough to move the teeth but flexible enough to add comfort — and are scalloped at the gum line to minimize visibility.

 - You get to choose your own dentist who will manage and oversee your treatment.

 - Your dentist can combine clear aligners and clear braces to create a custom treatment plan.

 - Great for patients who have relapsed from previous orthodontics and need a brief treatment to bring their teeth back into alignment.

 Six Month Smiles Cons

 - Six Month Smiles is a treatment meant for general dentists who don’t specialize in straightening teeth.
-As a result, the quality and effectiveness of your treatment may not be as good as treatment from an orthodontist.
+As a result, you might not get the same quality and effectiveness that you’d receive from an orthodontist.